hi5/todo-pt/readme.md

 ## Installation

-Download ... and run the script.
+Download the [ZIP](https://github.com/hi5/todo-pt/archive/master.zip), unpack and run the script.
 You should be able to [#include](http://ahkscript.org/docs/commands/_Include.htm) the script in your main AutoHotkey script without any problems as the Hotkeys and Hotstrings are context sensitive and all settings are stored in one Object and apart from the [AHK Group](http://ahkscript.org/docs/commands/GroupAdd.htm)